What's your name and what do you do?

 I definitely prefer guys who dress with their own style and outside the box: alternative but sophisticated.

 What are some things that are absolute dealbreakers?

-If you were going out, trying to get laid, what would you wear?
+If you were going out trying to get a date what would you wear?